 I feel I am actually diminished by watching such a thing, and I just won't.

-And I do think, you know, there's been, of course, there's been arguments for years about whether television and the media, the movies have an effect or not.
+And I do think, you know, of course there's been arguments for years about whether television and the media, the movies have an effect or not.

 I think they do have an effect.